Kendra and Maliyah Herrin: Kidney transplant

 Kendra retained the single kidney which the twins had shared.
 Maliyah immediately began hemodialysis, which continued until April 3, 2007, when she was transplanted with a kidney donated by her 26-year-old mother, Erin.
 Maliyah was reported to be doing well following the transplant, as was her mother.

 In 2015, Maliyah's body started to reject the kidney.
 A few months later, despite intense treatment to slow down the process, it was definite that her kidney wouldn't be able to function for much longer.
 Maliyah received another kidney transplant in May 2018, which has so far been successful.

 Progress

 Following their separation surgery, both girls began learning to walk using crutches.
 Their parents have discussed having them eventually fitted with prosthetic legs.
 They also get around using wheelchairs or by crawling and pulling themselves up on furniture, according to the family's website.
 Jake and Erin Herrin's other children include fraternal twin sons and another daughter.

 Book

-The twins' mother wrote a book in 2009 titled "When Hearts Conjoin".
-It is the only book about conjoined twins written by a parent of conjoined twins.
+The twins' mother wrote a book in 2009 titled When Hearts Conjoin.